sumo47/React_learning/Readme.md

  * bundle size is small

 * Prop Drilling - when we pass data using props from parent component to child component and to their child component  and so on
+* Profiling from react dev lools - have to read